deusaquilus/TablePrinter/README.md

 }
 tablePrinter.finishWriting(writer);   // Remember to call this to print the final divider
 ```
-Note that you may need to check your data pipe if it has these initial first results and write them into a temporary area so that you will protected against the case where there are zero results.
+Note that you may need to check your data pipe to see if these initial results exist and write them into a temporary area so that you will protected against `NoSuchElementException`s.
 In those kinds of situations (such as if the size of the data set is very small), you should be able to skip the writeSomeMore loop entirely.